Skip to content

 • All other paths (the n8n internal API, the static files for the editor, etc.) should get routed to the main process

-Note: Manual workflow executions still occur on the main process and the default URL for these is /webhook-test/*.
+Note: The default URL for manual workflow executions is /webhook-test/*.
 Make sure that these URLs route to your main process.

 You can change this path in the configuration file endpoints.webhook or using the N8N_ENDPOINT_WEBHOOK environment variable.
 If you change these, update your load balancer accordingly.